 - Hormones.
 Especially the release of melatonin or our stress hormones.

-Worth a mention: the sleepy hormone
+Worth a mention: sleepy hormones

 Hormones are chemical messengers within the body that have the ability to evoke physiological changes - they rule the roost!
 We've got all sorts of hormones to help us keep up with life demands, whether that be hunger hormones to tell us when we're full or hungry, reproductive hormones to guide our monthly cycle, and stress hormones, which are designed to help our body cope under pressure.